Promoting serious reflection on the interplay between Christianity and public life.

 Civitas Lab students work within research community

-For the 2017-18 academic year, the Civitas Lab is bringing together ten Calvin students as research assistants under the mentorship of Calvin College faculty.
+For the 2018-19 academic year, the Civitas Lab is bringing together 16 Calvin students as research assistants under the mentorship of Calvin College faculty as they work on 11 different projects.

 Donate to the Institute